yugabyte/yugabyte-db/docs/content/latest/contribute/core-database/coding-style.md

 We use Clang's [Thread Safety Analysis](https://clang.llvm.org/docs/ThreadSafetyAnalysis.html) annotations in parts of our code.

-Thread safety annotation is a C++ extension that provides compile-time checks for potential race conditions in code.
+Thread safety analysis is a C++ extension implemented as part of [Clang Static Analyzer](https://clang-analyzer.llvm.org/) that provides compile-time checks for potential race conditions in code.
 Annotations are extremely useful for code maintainability, because they make locking semantics explicit, and the compiler warns about accessing memory without holding the necessary mutexes.

 A few more things to keep in mind:

-* `std::unique_lock` doesn't work out of the box.
+* `std::unique_lock` doesn't work with thread safety annotations out of the box.
 We wrap it into our custom `yb::UniqueLock` wrapper.
-* Similarly, for `std::shared_lock` we have `yb::SharedLock`.
+* Similarly, for `std::shared_lock` we have the `yb::SharedLock` wrapper.
 * Occasionally, you may need to annotate some functions where thread safety analysis cannot be properly applied, with `NO_THREAD_SAFETY_ANALYSIS`, so that we can still use thread safety analysis in the surrounding code.
+The situations in which thread safety analysis might not work include conditional locking and complex locking semantics where a unique lock is being passed around between member functions of different classes.

 Our build scripts enable thread safety analysis for Clang version 11 and above; earlier versions don't support certain features that we need.
 Thread safety analysis works very well on macOS with modern Clang compilers, providing instant hints if your environment is set up properly.

-### Unused C++ features
+### Unused C/C++ features

-In most of our code, we don't use C++ exceptions.
+* **C++ exceptions.** In most of our code, we don't use C++ exceptions.
 However, in some cases, we still have to use C++ standard library functions that throw exceptions, and we catch those exceptions as early as possible and convert them to `Status` or `Result` return values.
+* **`assert`** C library macro.
+We use our own set of macros for invariant checking.

 ### Other related coding guidelines for C++